aykamal2016/Observability/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 Success repsonse rate >= 99.99% request

+These KPI were chosen as they are relevant and built around the four golden signal developed by google (latency, error rate ,traffic ,saturation)

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.
 ![prometheus](https://github.com/aykamal2016/Observability/blob/master/Project_Starter_Files-Building_a_Metrics_Dashboard/answer-img/final-dashboard.png)